-TRU has one of the largest aboriginal student populations of BC post-secondary institutions.
-We offer services to support all Aboriginal students, Status, Non-status, Metis and Inuit.
+TRU has one of the largest Indigenous student populations of BC post-secondary institutions.
+We offer services to support all Indigenous students, Status, Non-status, Metis and Inuit.
 These services are designed to enhance students' post-secondary experience at TRU culturally, socially and academically.

-The Aboriginal services coordinator provides support services and assists Aboriginal students in achieving student success.
+The Indigenous services coordinator provides support services and assists Indigenous students in achieving student success.
 She acts as a liaison with bands, communities and local agencies.

 At TRU you will find small class sizes, personal attention and practical learning experiences in every program — all on a beautiful campus located in Williams Lake.
 We are committed to creating an environment that encourages students to develop a network of supports and friendships.